ellakoa/postcard-poem/content/posts/the-silence-of-snow.md

   Silence weighed heavily down,
   Holding its breath on the ground.

-  Layer upon layer upon layer,
+  Layer upon layer upon layer.

   Answering a child's simple prayer.
   “Oh, please let it snow”.